AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

 - [npm 6+](https://www.npmjs.com/)
 - [Git](https://git-scm.com/)

-### Accessing the CIF Add-on
+### Accessing the CIF add-on

-The CIF Add-On can be downloaded as a zip file from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
+The CIF add-on can be downloaded as a zip file from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
+The zip file contains the CIF add-on as Sling Feature archive, it is not an AEM package.
 Note that access to the SDK listings is limited to those with AEM as a Cloud Service license.

 >[!TIP]
 >